cabalamat/frambozenapp/doc/coding_standards.md

 ### Misc

-In quoted strings, use single quotes for what would bve a Symbol in Smalltalk (i.e. short strings that are valid identifiers and have symbolic meaning), otherwise use double quotes.
+In quoted strings, use single quotes for what would be a Symbol in Smalltalk (i.e. short strings that are valid identifiers and have symbolic meaning), otherwise use double quotes.

 ```py
 FRUIT_CHOICES = [